jez/blog/source/_posts/2018-04-18-js-union-types-opt.markdown

 ### TypeScript

-Despite being a language and compiler all-in-one, TypeScript maintains a goal of compiling to JavaScript that closely resembles the source TypesScript code.
+Despite being a language **and** compiler, TypeScript maintains a goal of compiling to JavaScript that closely resembles the source TypesScript code.
 TypeScript also has two language constructs for working with exhaustiveness:

-- union types, analogous to what Flow has
+- union types, analogous to what Flow has, and
 - `enum`s, which are basically like Java's `enum`s.

-With union types, TypeScript behaved comparably to Flow.
-But what was
-surprising: `enum`s compressed **even worse**:
+With union types, TypeScript behaves basically the same as Flow 🙁.
+But what was surprising: `enum`s compressed **even worse**:

 ```js
 var Screen_;